GabeStah/gremlin-chaos-monkey/src/alternatives/private-cloud/index.md

     2018/09/18 22:47:39.179578 [INFO]		HTTP proxy listening on http://0.0.0.0:8181
     ```

 4. Now that Muxy is listening at `http://0.0.0.0:8181` you can make a request to `www.gremlin.com` through the proxy to test it out.
-It should add approximately 5 seconds of delay.
+Muxy should add a delay of approximately 5 seconds to the request.

     ```bash
     time curl -H"Host: www.gremlin.com" http://localhost:8181/